agrison/jssg/README.md

     h2.
 About

-    I'm what's up in New York.
+    I'm what's up New York.

 ### Create your layout

-If you need to customize the layouts, they are located in `_layouts`, below are two commandes that show what are the defaults bundled in the sample.
+If you need to customize the layouts, the files are located in `_layouts`, below are two commands that shows what are the defaults bundled in the sample.

     $ cat <<EOF > _layout/blog.html